 Once you agree to foster an animal, you will be provided options for arranging pick- up times.
+For cats and kittens, you will be required to bring a secure transport carrier or box.

-You will receive the animal's current file, which will be comprised of all known medical & behavioral notes on the animal via email, as well as any special considerations for care.
+You will receive the animal's current file, which will be comprised of all known medical & behavioral notes on the animal, as well as any special considerations for care.
 You will also receive any necessary medications, dispensers, and instructions, if needed.